Select Page

 Thrombotic Microangiopathy

-Cases of thrombotic microangiopathy (TMA) were reported approximately 1 week after ZOLGENSMA infusion.
+Cases of thrombotic microangiopathy (TMA) were reported to occur generally within the first two weeks after ZOLGENSMA infusion.
+TMA can result in life-threatening or fatal outcomes.
 Obtain baseline creatinine and complete blood count before ZOLGENSMA infusion.
-Following infusion, monitor for thrombocytopenia as well as other signs and symptoms of TMA.
-Consult a pediatric hematologist and/or pediatric nephrologist immediately to manage if clinically indicated.
+Following infusion, monitor platelet counts closely as well as other signs and symptoms of TMA.
+Consult a pediatric hematologist and/or pediatric nephrologist immediately to manage as clinically indicated.

 Elevated Troponin-I